ChessMax/awesome-programming-languages/README.md

 - [Coq](https://coq.inria.fr/) - Coq is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 - [Crystal](https://github.com/crystal-lang/crystal) - Crystal is a language with a Ruby like sintax, statically type-checked.
 It supports compile-time evaluation and code generation.
 It compiles to efficient native code.
 - [Cubiml](https://github.com/Storyyeller/cubiml-demo) - Cubiml is a simple ML-like programming language with subtyping and full type inference.
 You can try it out online in your browser [here](https://storyyeller.github.io/cubiml-demo/demo.html).
-- [Cyclone](https://github.com/justinethier/cyclone) - Cyclone Scheme is a brand-new compiler that allows real-world application development using the R7RS Scheme Language standard.
-We provide modern features and a stable system capable of generating fast native binaries.
-Cheney on the MTA is used by Cyclone's runtime to implement full tail recursion, continuations, and generational garbage collection.
-In addition, the Cheney on the MTA concept has been extended to allow execution of multiple native threads.
-An on-the-fly garbage collector is used to manage the second-generation heap and perform major collections without "stopping the world".
 # D (8):
 - [D](https://dlang.org/) - General-purpose programming language with static typing, systems-level access, and C-like syntax.
 - [Dafny](https://github.com/dafny-lang/dafny) - Dafny is a verification-ready programming language.
 As you type in your program, Dafny's verifier constantly looks over your shoulder, flags any errors, shows you counterexamples, and congratulates you when your code matches your specifications.
 When you're done, Dafny can compile your code to C#, Java, JavaScript or Go (more to come!), so it can integrate with your existing workflow.